noahehall/multicloud/multicloud.md

   - gateways to connect standard on-premises resources to resources in the cloud
   - hardware that moves cloud-native technology to the on-premises location.

-### Network Monitoring and Troubleshooting

-- monitor the availability, uptime, operation, and performance of complex networks
-- reduce the mean time to repair and recover and solve real-time network performance issues.
-- key tasks:
-  - Tracking and analyzing network components and the connections between them
-  - Surveilling different data layers, network endpoints, and links
-  - the health and performance of network interfaces for their faults helps to diagnose, optimize, and manage various network resources
-    - provide historical data and establish a baseline
-    - important for forensic analysis to identify the root cause after incidents.
-  - Data in the form of tables, charts, graphs, dashboards, and reports.

-#### general process

-- monitoring devices and network components
-  - identify performance metrics to be monitored
-  - deterime the monitoring interval:
-    - the frequency at which network devices are polled to identify performance and availability status
-  - choosing the right protocols for devices & network components
-    - SNMP: simple network management protocol
-    - HTTP: hyper text trasnfer protocol
-    - TCP: transmission control protocol
-    - IP: internet protocol
-    - ICMP: internet control message protocol
-    - WMI: windows management instrumentation
-  - set proactive thresholds
-  - alert, alert, alert!
-- monitoring applications, services and resources: use a tool that will get you 90% there
-  - record performance-related metrics appropriate for the service: e.g. db transactions, slow queries, i/o latency, http request throughput, service latency, etc
-    - Identify metrics that matter for your workload and record them.
-    - Identify the target, measurement approach, and priority to build alarms and notifications to proactively address performance-related issues.
-  - analyze metrics when events/incidents occur
-    - monitoring dashboards or reports to understand and diagnose the impact.
-    - write use cases for your architecture, include performance requirements and incident responses.
-  - establish KPIs to measure workload performance
-    - Identify the key performance indicators (KPIs) that indicate whether the workload is performing as intended.
-    - Document the performance experience of customers, and use these requirements to establish your KPIs
-  - use monitoring to generate alarm-based notifications
-    - using your KPIs, a monitoring system should automatically alert when measurements are outside of the baseline.
-  - review metrics at regular intervals
-    - review the metrics collected to identify which metrics were key in addressing issues
-    - Also ask which additional metrics would help to identify, address, or prevent issues.
-  - monitor and alarm proactively
-    - Use KPIs, combined with monitoring and alerting systems, to proactively address performance-related issues.

-#### diagnostic tools

-- always need to be compared against historical baseline of network performance
-- ping: some service providers have ping (ICMP echo packets) disabled by default, or cant be enabled at all
-- traceroute: uses successive echo packets to display the path to the destination and the response time of each hop.
-- Speedtest: useful in evaluating the performance of your internet access.
-- packet analyzers: aka packet sniffers; logs each packet it intercepts, decodes the packet, and presents the values of the various fields within the packet for examination.

-#### common networking metrics

-- bandwidth capacity: the maximum data transmission rate possible on a network
-  - measures the theoretical limit of data transfer
-  - For optimal network operations, you want to get as close to your maximum bandwidth as possible without reaching critical levels
-  - indicates that your network is sending as much data as it can within a period of time, but isn’t being overloaded.
-- throughput: measures your network’s actual data transmission rate
-  - measures the units such as megabyte or gigabyte per second of data packets that are successfully being sent.
-  - a high bandwidth connection but low throughput, that's an indicator of an underlying problem
-- latency: delay between requesting data and when that data is finished being delivered.
-  - Consistent delays or odd spikes in delay time indicate a major performance issue
-- packet loss: examines how many data packets are dropped during data transmissions on your network
-  - The more data packets that are lost, the longer it takes for a data request to be fulfilled
-  - A network’s TCP interprets when packets are dropped and takes steps to ensure that data packets can still be transmitted;
-- retransmission: is when packets are lost, The network needs to retransmit them to complete a data request.
-  - retransmission rate lets your enterprise know how often packets are being dropped, which is an indication of congestion on your network.
-  - analyze retransmission delay (or the time it takes for a dropped packet to be retransmitted) to understand how long it takes your network to recover from packet loss.
-- availability: i.e. uptime, the percentage of time the network is available.
-  - can never guarantee 100 percent availability, but you want to be aware of any downtime that happens on your network that you weren’t expecting
-- connectivity: whether the connections between the nodes on your network are working properly
-  - jitter: a variation in delay or disruption that occurs while data packets travel across the network.
-  - congestion: occurs when network devices are unable to send the equivalent amount of traffic they receive.
-- response times: measures the time it takes for a server to respond to a data request with application data

-#### fault monitoring:

-- when a system polls registered devices at established intervals to verify if they respond
-- this is the simplest form of network monitoring

-#### performance monitoring:

-- collects detailed information to help determine possible reasons for poor network performance
-- simulate real user traffic
-- establish a network performance baseline measurement for each segment of a network
-- deploy monitoring agents to constantly monitor network performance
-- automated alerts when thresholds are breached

-#### capacity monitoring

-- monitor the users, applications, and other services on your network to see if one or many are draining the network

-#### Application Performance Optimization

-- monitoring and troubleshooting of performance issues with applications
-- permits applications to evaluate the network API communication from the application perspective

-#### Automated Alerts

-- When there are issues, you should be alerted immediately, either through:
-  - on-screen displays
-  - Text and emails automatically generated by the network monitoring solution
-- every alert should contain
-  - when a problem occured and which threshold is being approached/breached
-  - information to identify the device

 #### Quality of Service policy (QoS),

 - restrict each service or system to a maximum and minimum amount of bandwidth usage.